 def solution(x, y):

-# The i-th x on x-coordinate with y=0 will always be the sum.
+# I-th x on x-coordinate with y=0 will always be the sum.

 xn = sum(range(1, x+1))